 Determining Communication Challenges

-Discover how the accident might have been prevented from happening with better communication…safety procedures communication, improved training, as well as feedback from lab furniture manufactures.
+Discover how the accident might have been prevented from happening with better communication…safety procedures communication, improved training, as well as feedback from the fume hood manufacturer.

 Prioritizing Communication Challenges